-1. Introduction
+1. Overview

-1.1 This Continuous Disclosure Policy (Policy) outlines the disclosure obligations of Unico Silver Limited (Company) as required under the Corporations Act 2001 and the Australian Securities Exchange (ASX) Listing Rules.
-The Policy is designed to ensure that procedures are in place so that the stock market in which the Company's securities are listed is properly informed of matters which may have a material impact on the price at which the securities are traded.

-1.2 The Company is committed to:

-- (a) complying with the general and continuous disclosure principles contained in the Corporations Act 2001 and the ASX Listing Rules; - (b) preventing the selective or inadvertent disclosure of material price sensitive information; - (c) ensuring shareholders and the market are provided with full and timely information about the Company's activities; and - (d) ensuring that all market participants have equal opportunity to receive externally available information issued by the Company.
+- 1.1.
+This Continuous Disclosure Policy ("Policy") outlines the disclosure obligations of Unico Silver Limited (the "Company", "Unico Silver") as required under the Corporations Act 2001 and the Australian Securities Exchange (ASX) Listing Rules. - 1.2.
+The Policy is designed to ensure that procedures are in place so that the stock market in which the Company's securities are listed is properly informed of matters which may have a material impact on the price at which the securities are traded. - 1.3.
+The Company is committed to: - (a) complying with the general and continuous disclosure principles contained in the Corporations Act 2001 and the ASX Listing Rules; - (b) preventing the selective or inadvertent disclosure of material price sensitive information; - (c) ensuring shareholders and the market are provided with full and timely information about the Company's activities; and - (d) ensuring that all market participants have equal opportunity to receive externally available information issued by the Company.

-2. Overview of continuous disclosure obligations
+2. Continuous disclosure obligations

-2.1 ASX Listing Rule 3.1
+2.1.
+ASX Listing Rule 3.1